Idn7x/Brute-force-algorithm--Parallel-programming--using-openMP-API/README.md

 number of combinations is 2^3 = 8.
 This program handles 69 characters with a max length of 6, so approximately 1*10^11 combinations are possible

+ 2- Parallel code :

+To parallelize the code we had three possible methods:

+ * Parallelize only inside of the functions.
+ * Parallelize only inside of the main.
+ * Parallelize inside of the main and functions.
+We parallelized the code using the three methods but After a multiple tries and tests of execution we confirm that the best method to parallelize our code is the second one ( Parallelize only inside of the main ).

+How we parallelize the code:

+As we had mentioned above we Parallelize the code only inside of the main.
+We parallelize the code with 6 sections, each one of theme assume the cracking of the password with specified length ( try all the possible combinations for a specified length of the password) depends on the function called in the section, if we call for example the ‘crack5’ function, the section will assume to crack the password with the length of 5 that means try all the possible combinations existed in the length of five characters.
+69^5 = 1564031349 combinations